Office of Human Affairs financial assistance programs.

 The federal funded Summer Lunch Program in Newport News Virginia was established to ensure that children in needy areas have access to nutritious food or snacks during school vacations.

 By providing children and teenagers with balanced and healthy meals, the program helps children return to school ready to learn.
 In locations with significant concentrations of low-income families, all children aged one to eighteen are fed free of charge.
 During peak times, the Summer Lunch Program serves thousands of teens and youth a day at sites in Hampton and Newport News.
+More on Summer Food programs.

 The elderly and area senior citizens aged 60 and over are encouraged to take advantage of OHA's Senior Program, located at the Office of Human Affairs' Clark Multi-Purpose Center.
 In addition, younger adults are welcome to join in certain age appropriate activities.
 It is available in the Cities of Newport News and Hampton.
 Hot and nutritious lunches are served.
 A key partner is the Peninsula Agency on Aging (PAA) and by Community Food and Nutrition.
 Assistance with traveling to and from the Center is available to many seniors and the disabled as well.